keu/docs/astro/cli-reference/astrocloud-deployment-delete.md

 ## Description

 Delete a Deployment on Astro.
+This command is functionally identical to deleting a Deployment via the Cloud UI.

+To complete this action, [Workspace Admin](user-permissions.md#workspace-roles) permissions are required.

 ## Usage